`

 Please Specify Desired Format

 CHINATOWN!
 Is there a more mysterious, even alien, neighborhood in any City?
 Go from the Irish, to the Italian, to the Jewish, the German, the Greek, or any other part of town, and you'll get by in business, crime, and police work about the same.
 But enter Chinatown and all bets are off!
-Here, the different family Tongs ("associations") take care of their members and affiliates, helping support them and their enterprises--legal or not.
+Here, the different family Tongs ("associations") take care of their members and affiliates, supporting them and their enterprises--legal or not.
 Your enemy is the Tong's enemy, and keeping order and control of their own is done quietly--whenever possible--and always quickly.
 Anything can happen here, and you'd never know if it was about to happen to you until too late.

 There is much to do and see here, most of it legal.
-But if crime and vice are your business, opium dens, houses of ill fame, smuggling, trafficking, protection rackets, and even darker enterprises, are all grist for your mill.
+But if crime and vice are your business, opium dens, houses of ill fame, smuggling, human trafficking, protection rackets, and even darker enterprises, are all grist for your mill.

 All the Block Sections of Chinatown come with authentic Mandarin signage for the various businesses, as well as advertising posters for a wide range of Asian products, and hanging flags and banners with more information for the discriminating shopper.
 All have many fully 3D features, including inset doorways, and even partial interiors to be viewed from outside.
 Each Block contains authentic features found in a wide variety of "Chinatowns," both social and architectural.
 There is a total of 60 linear inches of Chinese shops/spaces available along the front and sides of all four Block Sections, enough to keep your town hopping and mysterious for years.